 Carry out short interviews with qualified talents

-Serious job interviews require time — valuable time you don’t want to waste on non-suitable candidates.
-To ensure that the basic suitability is not only revealed during the in-depth interview, it makes sense as a best practice to first invite qualified applicants to a short telephone call to get to know each other.
+Serious job interviews require time — valuable time that you do not want to waste on non-suitable candidates.
+To ensure that the basic suitability is not only revealed during the in-depth interview, it makes sense as a best practice to first invite qualified applicants to a short telephone call to get to know each other (phone screening).

 Communicate deadline for decision